agile-learning-institute/stage0_mongodb_api/README.md

 #####################
 # Building and Testing the container (before a PR)
-pipenv run container    # Build the container pipenv run service      # Run the DB, API, and SPA containers
+pipenv run container    # Build the container pipenv run api          # Run the DB and API containers pipenv run service      # Run the DB, API, and SPA containers
 # visit http://localhost:8082 and "process all"